JaceksFridge/stats/README.md

 # GetStats

-`GetStats` is a powerful script that helps you analyze and gather statistics about your files.
+`GetStats` is a powerful script that creates statistics relevant for your react projects.

 ## Table of Contents
 - [Installation](#installation)